thomassuedbroecker/cloud-native-starter/workshop/02-container.md

 #### 1.2.1 Web app container image definition

 The Web app [Dockerfile](../web-app-vuejs/Dockerfile) to create the  Web app application, works in the same way as for **articles container**.
-Inside the Dockerfile we use the same multiple stages to build the container image as in the for the **articles container**.
+Inside the Dockerfile we use the same two stages to build the container image.

-Here is **build environment container** based on the alpine 8 image from the [dockerhub](https://hub.docker.com/_/alpine).
+Here you can see the **build environment container** based on the alpine 8 image from the [dockerhub](https://hub.docker.com/_/alpine).

 ```Dockerfile
 FROM node:8-alpine as BUILD